 The GMRT has been open to the international community of users since early 2002, via a proposal submission and approval scheme that presently runs two observing cycles in each year.
-After over a decade of operations, the GMRT has recently undergone a major upgrade of its capabilities, whose main goals have been to provide (i) near-seamless frequency coverage from $\sim 100$ MHz to $\sim 1500$ MHz (ii) improved sensitivity with better quality receivers (iii) a maximum instantaneous usable bandwidth of 400 MHz along with high spectral resolution (iv) a revamped and modern servo system (v) a next generation monitor and control system (vi) improvements in the antenna mechanical structure and (vii) matching improvements in infrastructure and computational facilities.
+After over a decade of operations, the GMRT has recently undergone a major upgrade of its capabilities, whose main goals have been to provide (i) near-seamless frequency coverage from ~ 100 MHz to ~ 1500 MHz (ii) improved sensitivity with better quality receivers (iii) a maximum instantaneous usable bandwidth of 400 MHz along with high spectral resolution (iv) a revamped and modern servo system (v) a next generation monitor and control system (vi) improvements in the antenna mechanical structure and (vii) matching improvements in infrastructure and computational facilities.
 The upgrade has resulted in significant changes to almost all aspects of the GMRT receiver chain and other systems.
 However, full care was taken in the design of the new systems to ensure that the performance of the existing legacy GMRT system is not affected as the upgrade is implemented.
 The upgraded GMRT (hereafter, the "uGMRT"), now fully complete, has been made available in an incremental fashion to the user community since GMRT Cycle 30, and Cycle 36 marked the full release of the final uGMRT.
 Sections 1.1 to 1.4 describe in detail the uGMRT and the observing modes.

-1.1 Overview of the uGMRT
+1.1.
+Overview of the uGMRT

 The uGMRT replaces the narrow band feed and front-end receiver systems of the legacy system with wide-band receivers.
-The legacy 325 MHz feed has been replaced with a broadband feed operating from 250 to 500 MHz (Band-3), along with a broadband low noise amplifier with improved noise temperature.
+The legacy 150 MHz feed has been replaced with a wider bandwidth feed, covering 125 to 250 MHz (Band-2).
+The legacy 325 MHz feed has also been replaced with a broadband feed operating from 250 to 500 MHz (Band-3), along with a broadband low noise amplifier with improved noise temperature.
 A new feed operating from 550 to 850 MHz (Band-4) has replaced the legacy 610/235 MHz co-axial feed, also with a matching LNA with improved noise figure.
 Due to this, the 235 MHz band of the legacy system is no longer available from Cycle 34 onwards.
-The legacy 150 MHz feed has also been replaced with a wider bandwidth feed, covering 120 to 240 MHz (Band-2).
+Both band-3 and band-4 has the provision to select sub-bands of 100 MHz bandwidth with significant overlap for each sub-band.
 The L-band feed (Band-5) has been upgraded with a better dynamic range front-end receiver system, covering the frequency range of about 1000 to 1460 MHz, along with four sub-bands, each of 120 MHz bandwidth.